omr00t/Semati/README.md

 do not have to go through the manual process of calculating their answers for the questions in order to get the result.

 This project is a live on this URL: `semati.net`

+The admin site creds (in case you need them) are: `admin:letmein`.
+In case you want to enable the admin site, uncomment the admin path in `career_tendency/urls.py`.